aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/creating-files-and-reports/create-excel-workbook-from-a-template-file/_index.md

 keywords: "How to create an Excel workbook with a smart marker template."
 description: "Aspose.Cells Cloud REST API how to create an Excel workbook from a smart marker template.
 SDK support kinds of development languages.
 They include Android, C#, Go, Java, NodeJS, Perl, PHP, Python, Ruby, and swift."
 weight: 30
-kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdown, How to create an Excel workbook with a template file
+kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, JSON, Markdown, How to create an Excel workbook with a template file
 ---

 This REST API indicates to create `workbook` from a `template file`.